ls1intum/Artemis/docs/user/icl/ssh-intro.rst

 When you try to connect to the server, your computer proves it has the private key that matches the server's public key, allowing you access.
 You can add a personal SSH key to your user account to easily authenticate when performing read operations from your local machine.
 An Artemis user can currently add one key to their account.
+For instructions on how to add your SSH key to your Artemis account, please refer to :ref:`link to relevant documentation<use ssh key>`.

 Before you can use SSH keys to secure a connection with Artemis the following must have already been done: